DavyJonesLocker/ember-appkit-rails/README.md

 `vendor/assets/javascripts`.
 The file of the same name will override the copy in the gem.

+If at any point you need to update Ember.js from any of the release channels, you can do that with

+    rails generate ember:install --channel=<channel>

+This will fetch both Ember.js and Ember Data from [http://builds.emberjs.com/](http://builds.emberjs.com/) and copy to the right directory.
+You can choose between the following channels:
+* canary - This references the 'master' branch and is not recommended for production use.
+* beta - This references the 'beta' branch, and will ultimately become the next stable version.
+It is not recommended for production use.
+* release - This references the 'stable' branch, and is recommended for production use.

+When you don't specify a channel, the release channel is used.

+It is also possible to download a specific tagged release.
+To do this, use the following syntax:

+    rails generate ember:install --tag=v1.2.0-beta.2 --ember

+or for ember-data

+    rails generate ember:install --tag=v1.0.0-beta.2 --ember-data

 ## Authors ##

 * [Brian Cardarella](http://twitter.com/bcardarella)